How to Pronounce Bruichladdich

 Bruichladdich Distillery History

-While the Harvey Brothers had great intentions, and a robust design for their distillery (the third to be owned by the family), internal conflicts between relations, coupled with tough external forces (WW1 and fixed pricing), meant Bruichladdich was on unstable ground from its inception.
-The Harvey family sold Bruichladdich in 1936, and while refurbishment works were completed by 1938, the outbreak of WW2 meant the cessation of distilling from 1940 to 1945.
+Internal conflicts between relations, coupled with tough external forces (World War One and fixed pricing), meant Bruichladdich was on unstable ground from its inception.
+The Harvey family sold Bruichladdich in 1936, and while refurbishment works were completed in 1938, the outbreak of WW2 meant the cessation of distilling from 1940 to 1945.
 The distillery was sold several times in the Post-War years, undergoing another refurbishment in 1971 (replace the spirit still) and 1975 (increase mash room capacity and add a new pair of wash and spirit stills).
 Bruichladdich limped through the 80s and 90s before being closed in 1994/5.

 Bruichladdich’s most recent resurrection was in December 2000 when the distillery was purchased by a group of private investors led by wine merchant Mark Reynier for £6.5m.
 Jim McEwan became Director of Production and spent five months restoring the Victorian machinery and buildings that had been built by the Harvey brothers.
 Production resumed again on May 29th, 2001.

-A subsequent changing of the guard occurred though in 2012, when investors forced a sell out to Rémy Cointreau for £58 million – at the time it was believed to be the highest price ever paid for a distillery.
+A subsequent changing of the guard occurred though in 2012, when investors forced a sell out to Rémy Cointreau for £58 million.
 In 2015 Jim McEwan retired as Head Distiller, and the very capable Adam Hannett took over.

-Aside from Maltings (which an extremely rare few, such as Springbank, still do), Bruichladdich production is 100% Islay, and still very much done ‘how it was’ back in the 1800’s.
-Whether it’s mashing in their Victorian-era open-top mash tun (the biggest of 3 still in use in Scotland), the saddle-leather belts that drive the 1913 Boby mill, or their use of Douglas Fir washbacks; from birth to bottle, Bruichladdich whisky is made on Islay.
+Aside from malting the barley (done by Bairds on the mainland), Bruichladdich whisky production is 100% Islay, and still very much done ‘how it was’ back in the 1800’s.
+Whether it’s mashing in their Victorian-era open-top mash tun, the saddle-leather belts that drive the 1913 Boby mill, or their use of Douglas Fir washbacks; from birth to bottle, Bruichladdich whisky is made on Islay.
 They’ve even been sourcing much of their barley from Islay fields in recent years, with several ‘Islay Barley’ releases available.

 One of the few areas where they’ve conceded to modern technology is Bruichladdich’s state of the art bottling lines, an essential item for any distillery trying to keep up with demand.